robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

-## 3. How promises work in JavaScript?
+## 3. How do promises work in JavaScript?
 A practical understanding of Promises/A+.

 ## 4. Why use promises?